JpLimags/Data-cleasing/README.md

 This repository is the result of an activity requested by Lead Dell, during the python course for machine learning, which I concluded.

-A priori, in this repository, we performed the statistical measurement process among user data from a social network in order to answer some questions, such as: The day that had the most views and the person who had the most views,
+A priori, in this repository, we performed the statistical measurement process among user data from a social network in order to answer some questions, such as: The day that had the most views and the person who had the most views.